zyronix/puppet-dokuwiki/README.md

 The following parameters are available in the `dokuwiki::acl` defined type.

-###### `user`
+###### `namespace`

 Data type: `String`

-Specify the user for which this ACL rule applies.
-Use '*' to apply rule to all users.
+Specify the name for which this ACL rule applies.
+Use '*' to apply rule to all namespaces.

 ###### `group`

 Data type: `String`

 Specify the group for which this ACL rule applies.
 Start the group name with the '@' sign and use '*' to apply rule to all groups.

 ###### `permission`

 Data type: `Numeric`

 Specify the permission for this ACL rule.
 Possible permissions are: 1 for read, 2 edit, 4 create, 8 upload.
 See https://www.dokuwiki.org/acl for more information.

 #### dokuwiki::user